 </div>

-This is a very basic grid where we we're making a 2x2 grid.
+This is a very basic grid where we were making a 2x2 grid.

 • row-gap and column-gap are how you do gutters in grid i.e. the space between items in the grid

-• grid-template-column allows you you to set up how the grid is constructed.
+• grid-template-column allows you to set up how the grid is constructed.
 You can do it in percentages, pixels, or fr which stands for fractions.
-With with two 1fr we made it so each piece will take 50% of the space minus the gutters which it will calculate for you.
+With two 1fr we made it so each piece will take 50% of the space minus the gutters which it will calculate for you.
 If we did 1fr 2fr 1fr the first column would take 25%, the second 50%, the third 25%.
 The math works like flex-grow.

 • Just like block and flex, there is an inline-grid too.